ECHibiki/Kissu-JSON-API-Docs/README.md

         - STRING time :: The second at which the video is supposed to start.

 ## Vichan-UI / Vichan API Style
+Most of this can be found on https://github.com/vichan-devel/vichan-API/ <br/>
+Kissu has made minimal to no modifications on the vichan API.
+Please bring up any differences if they exist and are causing confusion.